The ultimate guide to leadership and sustainable development in Africa:

 The idea of sustainable development looks at sustainability from three development dimensions – economic, social and environmental

-in relation to two time frames – the present and the future.
+with two-time frames – the present and the future.

-It advocates the balancing of these three dimensions to ensure the sustenance of the human race presently and in future.
+It advocates the balancing of these three dimensions to ensure the sustenance of the human race presently and in the future.

-In view of this, there has been a clarion call at both national and international levels for a change in consumption and production patterns to ensure the availability of resources for future consumption and production.
+Because of this, there has been a clarion call at both national and international levels for a change in consumption and production patterns to ensure the availability of resources for future consumption and production.

 To achieve this, leadership at both national and organizational levels would have to adopt leadership styles that engenders a sense of shared responsibility toward the attainment of this goal;